ALBUM REVIEW: U BY UNDERSCORES

 MUSIC

-While a lot of pop music today feels shallow, U has a soul and a perspective that feels human.
-Its sound feels influenced by music of the past without leaning too heavy on references.
-For instance, the moments in “Wish U Well” that feel inspired by 90s r&b pop (like TLC or Janet Jackson) don’t feel like a cover or a rip off.
-It’s referential without being nostalgic and doesn’t require you get the reference to get full enjoyment of its sound.
-It’s cool and hip and fun on its own and feels like a fresh interpretation of these past trends brought forward with the perspective of a new voice.
-So many mainstream artists would benefit from this energy being added to their work.
-If they were smart, Justin Timberlake’s team would be on the phone with Underscores right now to have her produce his attempt at a comeback album.
+While a lot of pop music today can feel shallow, U has a soul and a perspective that feels distinctly human.
+It feels cool and hip and fun and the moments that feel inspired by the past (like the moments in “Wish U Well” that sound like a 1990s pop r&b hit from the likes of TLC or Janet Jackson) do so without being nostalgic or leaning too heavily on reference.
+You can love the song without knowing what came before it, and every reference feels like a fresh take on the past without being derivative.
+Any of these songs would be massive hits in the hands of a major pop star and so many people would benefit from this energy being added to their work.
+Sabrina Carpenter and Ariana Grande should be beating down her door to try and get her to produce and write for them.
+If they were smart, Justin Timberlake’s team would be on the phone with Underscores right now to have her produce his next attempt at a comeback album.

-808s and Heartbreak kicked off a decade of artistic confidence for Kanye where it felt like he could just follow his vision however he wanted and all of his fans would be there with him.
-U should absolutely be the album that does that Underscores.
-She should feel confident do whatever she wants with her music, whether it continues in this direction, returns to a more experimental sound or she wants to try something totally brand new.
-I’d be excited to hear whatever she comes up with.
-If she wants to direct movies or make music videos, her directing and editing work for the videos from this album are excellent and I’d be stoked to see them.
+The last time I felt this excited for the future of music after the release of an album was in 2008 when I heard 808s and Heartbreak for the first time.
+I thought that album was going to change music forever (and in reality it did).
+It also reinforced Kanye’s artistic confidence and kicked off a decade where he felt he could follow and trust his artistic passions and the fans would be there with him.
+U should absolutely be the album that does the same for Underscores.
+She should feel confident doing whatever she wants with her music and art.
+If her next album continues in this pop-heavy direction, returns to a more experimental sound, or goes somewhere totally brand new, I’ll be excited to hear whatever she comes up with.
+If she wants to direct movies or make music videos, her directing and editing work for the videos from this album is excellent and I’d be stoked to see them.
 If she wants to work with and produce for other artists, this album feels like it should be a perfect package ready to be delivered to any pop star looking for a fresh sound.
 If we’re lucky, this album too will change music forever.
 It’s the new wave of the future of pop.

 U BY UNDERSCORES